 ASTR 1101.
 Introductory Astronomy: The Solar System An introduction to astronomy, including naked-eye astronomy, the historical development of astronomical models, and basic astrophysical principles with a focus on our solar system and the growing number of examples of extrasolar systems.
 Credit hours: 3.
-Alternate years: offered Fall 2021.
+Offered alternate years.
 (NS, QR)

 ASTR 1101L.
 Introductory Astronomy Laboratory: The Solar System Laboratory work and exercises related to topics studied in Astronomy 1101.
 No previous laboratory experience is assumed.
 Credit hours: 1.
 Prerequisite or corequisite: ASTR 1101L.
-Alternate years: offered Fall 2021.
+Offered alternate years.
 (NS)

 ASTR 1103.
 Introductory Astronomy: Cosmology An introduction to astronomy, including naked-eye astronomy, the historical development of astronomical models, and basic astrophysical principles with a focus on astronomy outside of our solar system including surveying the stars, galactic dynamics, and the beginnings and fate of the universe.
 Credit hours: 3.
-Alternate years: offered Fall 2022.
+Offered alternate years.
 (NS, QR)

-ASTR 103L.
+ASTR 1103L.
 Introductory Astronomy Laboratory: Cosmology Laboratory work and exercises related to topics studied in Astronomy 1103.
 No previous laboratory experience is assumed.
 Credit hours: 1.
-Prerequisite or corequisite: ASTR 103L Alternate years: offered Fall 2022.
+Prerequisite or corequisite: ASTR 103L Offered alternate years.
 (NS)